What to do and see in Bali, Indonesia

 You can experience Bali on many different excursions and guided tours by coach, private car or “Big Bike”, by boat or even by chartered plane and helicopter: seeing Bali’s beaches and rice terraces, the famous Besakih Temple on the slopes of holy Mount Agung, Lake Batur and it’s active volcano, Ubud, Legian, Kuta, Nusa Dua, and the temples of Tanah Lot and Ulu Watu.

 Most ORGANIZED full day tours by car (about 8 to 10 hours, min 2 persons) cost about US$50 to US$80 per person, half day tours US$35 to US$40.
 These prices include a guide and transport in an air-conditioned private car, all entrance fees, but no meals, sometimes lunch.
-Which guide and driver you choose can make or break your day: be warned that those who offer very low prices tend to waste your time by showing you hardly any more than those shops which pay them a commission on your purchases.
+Which guide and driver you choose can make or break your day: be aware, that those who offer very low prices will still need to make a living, and could try to take you where they get commission, or ask your for extra tip at the end of the day.

 Most Popular Bali Tours / Day Trips